The Founding Years

 In 2020, the Board of Trustees and the Sisters of St. Joseph began looking toward the challenges of the future and determined it was no longer feasible for the organization to continue operating Saint Mary's East.
 Saint Mary's East was sold to a new provider in June of 2021.
 Saint Mary's at Asbury Ridge and the Carriage Homes at Asbury Ridge have remained under the ownership of Saint Mary's Home of Erie.
 With the sale, Saint Mary's Home of Erie can focus on the continuous improvement and enhancement of Saint Mary's at Asbury Ridge in Millcreek Township.

 Today, Saint Mary’s continues to be a clinical and educational site for nursing students from surrounding universities and educational institutions.
 The Friends of Saint Mary’s, our volunteers, continue to donate their time to help residents enjoy active and productive lifestyles.
-Saint Mary’s employs nearly 200 individuals who proudly serve over 500 seniors and their families every year.
+Saint Mary’s employs nearly 200 individuals who proudly serve close to 400 seniors and their families every year.